dfriend21/quadtree/README.md

 <img src="man/figures/README-example_lcp-1.png" width="70%" height="70%" />

+## Learning how to use the `quadtree` package

+Currently there are no vignettes, as this package is still in development, although in the future I hope to add some.
+However, all of the functions in the package are well documented and have extensive examples that the user can run.
+To understand the basics of the library, I’d recommend first reading the documentation for `qt_create` (i.e. run `?qt_create` in the console) first - this help file contains all the basic info on what a quadtree is and how it is constructed.
+To learn more about the least-cost path functionality, start with the documentation for `?qt_lcp_finder` and also take a look at `?qt_find_lcp` and `?qt_find_lcps`.

+Most of the other functions are quite simple - take a look at the PDF manual included in the repository for information on how to use them.

 ## File structure

 The code here *mostly* conforms to the standard R package structure.
 The